Fengshawn/ginchat/README.md

 ## ginchat
-implement a chat system with Gin
+implement a toy local chat system with Gin target to one-click deployment